Personality psychology. Personality psychology is a branch of psychology that studies personality and its variation between individuals.

 Its areas of focus include: Construction of a coherent picture of the individual and his or her major psychological processesInvestigation of individual psychological differencesInvestigation of human nature and psychological similarities between individuals "Personality" is a dynamic and organized set of characteristics possessed by a person that uniquely influences his or her cognitions, emotions, motivations, and behaviors in various situations.
 The word "personality" originates from the Latin persona, which means mask.

 In the theatre of the ancient Latin-speaking world, the mask was not used as a plot device to disguise the identity of a character, but instead was a convention employed to represent or typify that character.
 The study of personality has a broad and varied history in psychology with an abundance of theoretical traditions.
 Philosophical assumptions 1.
-2. Great Ideas in Personality.
-Kernbergs Object Relations Theory.
+2. The Science of Personality.
 The Personality Project.
-Phenomenal field theory.
-Description According to the authors, motivation is "the basic need of everyone to preserve and enhance the phenomenal self, and the characteristics of all parts of the field are governed by this need".

 4 Personality Traits That Make You an Effective Leader.
 What makes a good leader?